aws-samples/multi-account-security-assessment-via-prowler/README.md

 CloudFormation templates and the bash script will be updated as new versions of [Prowler](https://github.com/prowler-cloud/prowler) are released, as well as as new common use cases warrant additional script functionality.

-**Step by step deployment and usage is provided via the ProwlerAssessmentProcedure.md document.**
+## Step by step deployment and usage is provided via the ProwlerAssessmentProcedure.md document

 ## **Technology stack**